altocodenl/tagaway/readme.md

    }
 ```
    - `monthTags`: either `undefined` or an array with month tags that correspond to the current query.
 If a month is on the current query, it will be on the list but other months may be there too.
-   - `pendingConversions`: if truthy, indicates that one or more videos in the current query are non-mp4 videos being converted.
    - `pivs`: `[...]`; comes from `body.pivs` from `query pivs`.
    - `pivTotal`': UNDEFINED|INTEGER, with the total number of pivs matched by the current query; comes from `body.total` from `query pivs`.
    - `queryTags`: `{'a::': INTEGER, 'u::': INTEGER, tag1: ..., ...}`; comes from `body.tags` from `query pivs`.